Vande Bharat train covers Ahmedabad-Mumbai distance in 5.30 hours during its maiden run | Business

 - India

-The new Vande Bharat Express semi-high speed train on Friday covered the distance of 492 km between Ahmedabad and Mumbai in 5.30 hours during its inaugural journey.
+The new Vande Bharat Express train on Friday covered the distance of 492 km between Ahmedabad and Mumbai in 5.30 hours during its inaugural journey.

-As many as 313 passengers travelled by the train on the first day.
+As many as 313 passengers travelled by the train -- dubbed as `Vande Bharat Express 2.0' as it is an upgraded version -- on the first day.

+Prime Minister Narendra Modi flagged off the train from Gandhinagar around 10.30 in the morning.
+He also travelled on it from Gandhinagar to Kalupur station in Ahmedabad.

 Sumit Thakur, chief public relations officer of Western Railway, said there were 313 passengers on board -- 47 in executive chair car class and others in chair car coaches -- besides railway officials and mediapersons.